 B. Time allowed to provide verification/ failure to provide.
 An individual who claims protection against adverse action based on an incident or incidents of actual or threatened domestic violence, dating violence or stalking, and who is requested by the Authority to provide verification, must provide such verification within 14 business days (i.e., 14 calendar days, excluding Saturdays, Sundays, and federally-recognized holidays) after receipt of the request for verification.
-The Authority may grant an extension during which no adverse action are be taken.
+The Authority may grant an extension during which no adverse action can be taken.

-which no adverse action can be taken.
 Failure to provide verification, in proper form within such time will result in loss of protection under VAWA and this policy against a proposed adverse action.